If you buy a traditional office printer, you will likely need to buy upgrades for it at some point.

-A high-capacity paper feeder is an external upgrade that is installed on the paper path of copiers and printers- it essentially looks like an extra-large paper tray.
-It extends the paper capacity of the printer significantly, usually between 2000-3000 sheets.
+A high-capacity paper feeder is an external upgrade that is installed on the paper path of printers/copiers.
+It essentially looks like an extra-large paper tray and can extend the paper capacity of the printer significantly, usually between 2,000-3,000 sheets.

 2. Fax Card

-Fax cards are an extra option that can be added to the back of the machine that gives you access to the fax app on the copier and gives you the ability to send and receive faxes.
+Fax cards are an extra option that can be added to the back of the machine that gives you access to the fax app on the printer and gives you the ability to send and receive faxes.

 4. Card Reader

-They are usually utilized for security purposes, in order to protect sensitive data from being exposed, or for print tracking, where authorized users only can use certain print functions in order to cut costs.
+Card readers can also be used for print tracking, where authorized users can only use certain print functions in order to cut costs.

-5. Wifi Adapter
+5. WIFI Adapter

 6. Printer Stand